Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 - Nebraska has two wins against the spread in four games this year.

-- This year, the Cornhuskers won ATS in their only game as an underdog of 5 points or more.
+- The Cornhuskers covered the spread in their only game when underdogs by 5 points or more.

-- Nebraska's games this year have not hit the over on any of three set point totals.
+- Nebraska's games this season have not gone over the total in three opportunities.

 - Nebraska is 1-1 against the spread and 2-1 overall in games when it scores more than 17.3 points.

-- When Nebraska picks up more than 381.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Nebraska totals more than 381.3 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Cornhuskers have five turnovers this season, equal to the number of takeaways for the Spartans.